ibm-cloud-docs/cloud-object-storage/basics/deleting-multiple-objects.md

 ## Code Example
 {: #dmop-example}

-Deleting an entire directory or The ability to delete one item at a time can be leveraged to same time and effort by collecting a list of all the items
+Deleting an entire directory or removing all the contents of a bucket can be time consuming deleting each object, one at a time.
+The ability to delete one item at a time can be leveraged to save time and effort by collecting a list of all the items before deletion.

+### Code Overview
+{: #dmop-example}

+The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: javascript}

+The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: java}

+The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: python}

+The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.{: go}

+When working with Command Line Instructions (CLI) and your For more information about configuring CLI clients, please check out the available information for [AWS](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli){: external} compatibility, [cURL](/docs/cli?topic=cloud-object-storage-curl){: external}, [Minio](/docs/cli?topic=cloud-object-storage-minio){: external}, [rClone](/docs/cli?topic=cloud-object-storage-rclone){: external}, and [s3fs](/docs/cli?topic=cloud-object-storage-s3fs){: external}.{: http}

 ```javascript
 const myCOS = require('ibm-cos-sdk');